latchset/pkcs11-provider/HOWTO.md

 A pkcs11 URI can also specify a User PIN used to unlock the key, this can be used instead of storing the PIN in the openssl.cnf file or using interactive prompting.

+### Key generation

+On some tokens it is possible to create on the token using openssl with non-standard parameters.
+Nevertheless, we recommend using tools working with pkcs11 directly such as p11tool.